FreeFlarum/freeflarum.com/.github/ISSUE_TEMPLATE/extension-request.md

 Most extensions have their official discussion at https://discuss.flarum.org.
 If they are labeled as "incompatible" there, it means that they are incompatible with Flarum, and therefore they will not work at FreeFlarum either.
 Sorry.

+You can also check for version requirements at the extension's Packagist page.

 You can quickly navigate to the discussion page by doing a quick search with keywords such as "<extension name> Flarum" and you should get link to the Discuss.